Whether it’s to guide you down a dark country road or to stand out in the mayhem of a bustling city centre, you’ll want the right lights for the job.

 With more and more people taking up cycling, it’s important that we are all aware of the importance of proper lighting.

-Since the clocks changed in October, it has been dark by the time most people finish work.
+When the clocks change by the end of October, it may well be dark by the time most people finish work.
 For the safety of all road users, it is important that we make the effort to select the best lights for our needs.

 Therefore, you'll need to make sure you have the right type of front lights and back lights so you're easily identifiable to motorists, pedestrians and other cyclists.
 These vary from USB rechargeable lights to battery-powered lights - all of which will emit different levels of light (measured in lumens).